4th-year student, Bachelor of Business in Accounting and Bachelor of International Hospitality Management in Event Management conjoint programme

 “I want to become a Chartered Accountant to be able to provide the best services for my future clients.
 It would be a dream come true if my future clients involved individuals or companies within the events industry.
 In the long-term, I also hope to manage my own business.”

 Growth and encouragement

-Now in her third year at AUT, Shaina has enjoyed the many opportunities available to her.
+Now in her fourth year at AUT, Shaina has enjoyed the many opportunities available to her.

 “There are so many services and resources available to help you excel academically, personally and professionally.
 For example, the career fairs and the Employability and Careers team provide many opportunities to network and plan for my future career, and the different student clubs can satisfy any student’s passion.
 AUT is a place full of growth, encouragement, joy and learning.”

 One of the opportunities Shaina has made the most of is the AUT Edge Award, a programme that helps students develop the skills employers are looking for.

 “I decided to take this opportunity to step out of my comfort zone because I knew that I’ll grow from it immensely.
 Through the AUT Edge Award I’ve gained new skills and knowledge, and have become more confident, courageous and adaptable.
 The main lessons I’ve learnt include the importance of networking, not giving up after the first rejection and taking action instead of aiming for perfection.
 I’ll take all these key lessons with me in my professional career.”

 Advice for other students

 Take every opportunity available to you, says Shaina who received an AUT Vice-Chancellor’s Significant Student Scholarship to support her studies.